-All children and youth have regular, safe, and varied opportunities to learn in and about the natural world.
+All children, youth and families have regular, safe, and varied opportunities to experience, play and learn in and about the natural world.
 OAK supports efforts to:

-- integrate environmental and outdoor education into the formal pre and K-12 school curricula;
+- integrate environmental and outdoor education into the formal preschool and k-12 curricula;

 - establish or improve high-quality and safe outdoor learning environments; and

-- strengthen and expand educational programs outside the public school system that are related to our public lands, waters and shores.
+- strengthen and expand educational and out-of-school time programs outside the public school system that are related to our public lands, waters, and shores.